 The Glock 20 handgun has established a reputation for itself as one of the most powerful semi-auto pistols on the market.
 The 10mm Auto caliber opens the doors to a variety of ammunition while offering a large magazine that can fit 15 rounds at a time.
 Such a combination makes it a reliable choice for target practice, home defense, hunting small animals, and more.

 In my Glock 20 review, I will walk you through the features that define the Glock 20 experience, and why it’s a worthy contender to secure a spot in your arsenal.
+On another note, here's the article if you're looking for the best .22 caliber pistol.

 Glock 20 Review